vlabella/gle-library/README.md

 6. Regenerate the Makefile.
 See instructions below

-7. Add and commit everything and then submit a pull request.
+7. Add and commit everything and then submit a pull request to the main branch.

 8. Once the pull request is accepted the new figure will appear on the site.
 It may take a few days as this has to be done manually by the maintainer.